Babyxsosa: Musical style

-Babyxsosa's music has been described as lo-fi trap, SoundCloud rap, underground hip hop, and plugg.
+Babyxsosa's music has been described as raw, lo-fi trap, SoundCloud rap, underground hip hop, and plugg.

+Babyxsosa has been noted for her significant influence within the underground hip-hop and plugg music scenes, characterized by her distinct, addictive vocal style and melodic flows.
+Outlets have credited her as a foundational bridge connecting major mainstream figures to underground music spaces.

 Her EP Bling Bling experimented with synth-pop, synth-punk, and industrial techno, while her self-titled EP was chamber pop and electropop.
 Her voice has been described as high-pitched.
 Grammy.com's Yousef Srour called her voice "dainty" and "autotuned" and her music "lush", also writing that her "simple lyrics" were about "feelings of desire and despair".